 Magnesium and Peripheral Neuropathy

 Magnesium deficiency appears to be a factor in peripheral neuropathy.
 In a study presented at the 1994 International Conference on AIDS, researchers reported that of 68 patients who had symptoms consistent with peripheral neuropathy, all had decreased serum magnesium levels.
 Magnesium supplementation led to improvement in neuropathic symptoms.
-Another study reported in the August 2010 “International Journal of Nanomedicine” noted that supplementation with tiny magnesium particles helped to protect diabetic rats from developing peripheral neuropathy symptoms.
+Another study reported in the August 2010 "International Journal of Nanomedicine" noted that supplementation with tiny magnesium particles helped to protect rats with diabetes from developing peripheral neuropathy symptoms.

 Considerations and Warnings

 People on diuretics and some antibiotics may need supplements because the medications cause magnesium deficiency.
 If you have Crohn's disease or other problems with nutrient absorption, poorly controlled diabetes or alcoholism, you may need magnesium supplements.
 Older adults are more likely to be taking medications that interact with magnesium and tend to have lower dietary intakes.
 But magnesium supplements can cause diarrhea and abdominal cramping, and toxic levels of magnesium can occur if you take supplements and have kidney failure.
 If you have questions or concerns, consult a health-care professional.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.